 - Preheat the oven to 450 degrees.
 In a mixing bowl, combine the dry ingredients.

-- Cut the butter into small chunks and cut into the flour, using a pastry cutter or fork, until the mixture resembles coarse meal.
+- Cut the butter into small chunks and cut into the flour, using a pastry blender or fork, until the mixture resembles coarse meal.

 - Add the buttermilk and mix until just combined.
 (Do not over-mix; too much handling will make the biscuits less tender).
 The mixture should be very wet.
 If it looks dry, add a little more buttermilk.